markovmodel/molPX/doc/source/index.rst

 When you import this Python package, some of your metadata is sent to our servers.
 These are:

- * projX version
+ * molpx version
  * Python version
  * Operating System
  * Hostname/ mac address of the accessing computer
  * Time of retrieval

-It is very easy to disable this feature, even before you use install `projX` for the first time.
+It is very easy to disable this feature, even before you use install `molpx` for the first time.
 Here's how
 --------------------------------------------------------------------------------

- 1. Create a hidden folder `.projX` in your home folder
+ 1. Create a hidden folder `.molpx` in your home folder
- 2. Create a file `projX_conf.py` inside of `.projX` with the following line:
+ 2. Create a file `molpx_conf.py` inside of `.molpx` with the following line:
     `report_status = False`
  3. Restart your ipython/jupyter sessions